Dragon Ball Z: Bojack Unbound: Releases

 It was released on DVD and VHS in North America on August 17, 2004.
 It was later released in Double Feature set along with Super Android 13!
 (1992) for Blu-ray and DVD on February 10, 2009, both feature full 1080p format in HD remastered 16:9 aspect ratio and an enhanced 5.1 surround mix.
 The film was re-released to DVD in remastered thinpak collection on December 6, 2011, containing the second 4 Dragon Ball Z films.

+AB Groupe released the film in Europe under the title Dragon Ball Z: Super Guy in the Galaxy.
+It was also the last Dragon Ball Z film to have an English dub produced by AB Groupe, although it was marketed as the 9th volume in the VHS/DVD set by Bridge Entertainment in the Netherlands, followed by Bardock – The Father of Goku, The History of Trunks, and Dead Zone.